sybrew/the-seo-framework/readme.txt

 * Although the description and title lengths have been updated, the transient cache isn't invalidated.
 * Over time the cache will refresh itself, this is done automatically by WordPress, or via your caching plugin's transients handler (if applicable).

-**Notice for developers, a filter removal:**
+**Notice for developers, a filter change:**

 * The `get_the_archive_title` filter is a WordPress filter, and it's used for theming, but not for metadata.
 * Because it's used for theming, it may expect HTML.
-Therefore, this is something TSF shouldn't use, yet we did.
+Therefore, this is something TSF shouldn't use, yet it did.
-* We could've "simply" stripped all HTML tags, but that would be patching rather than fixing (adding code debt).
+* We could've "simply" stripped all HTML tags, but that would break instances where tags are expected to be shown as-is.
 * So, if you've used the filter before to adjust archive titles in TSF, consider replacing it with `the_seo_framework_generated_archive_title`.

 **Did you know?**